Best Bank Accounts for Charities: Barclays Dual Sign-Off

 Business Current Account

-• Open to registered charities, CIOs, CICs, and charitable companies
+• Tide accepts registered charities, CIOs, CICs, and charitable companies to apply.

-• Multi-user access for trustees on paid plans
+• Multi-user access on paid plans gives trustees visibility and controlled access.

 Details →